pinebud77/myetrade_django/README.md

 This is personal test for Django + my trading code.

 ToDO :
-* bugfix : there are plenty of bugs yet.. (too many bugs!!!)
 * think more about algorithms now -_-;
+* bugfix : there are plenty of bugs yet.. (too many bugs!!! too many bugs!!)

 Done :
 * running algorithm on real trading or simulation
 * several dummy algorithms (of no practical use)
+* graph and report generation

 Installation :
 1. Required libraries(not clear now) : django, request, request_oauth, holidays, fake_useragent